g-madhav/MediGuide/README.md

-**Objectives**
+## Objectives

 Healthcare providers increasingly seek AI-assisted tools to offer preliminary guidance and triage for common medical queries.
 This project transforms a decoder-only transformer model into a medically informed chatbot capable of:

-Responding to medical questions using professional language.
+- Responding to medical questions using professional language
-Adhering to clinical guidelines.
+- Adhering to clinical guidelines
-Providing non-substitutive disclaimers.
+- Providing non-substitutive disclaimers
-Ensuring HIPAA-equivalent anonymization of all inputs.
+- Ensuring HIPAA-equivalent anonymization of all inputs

-**Tech Stack**
+---

+## Tech Stack

-Language & Libraries: Python, PyTorch, Hugging Face Transformers Fine-Tuning Tools: PEFT, BitsAndBytes
+- Language & Libraries: Python, PyTorch, Hugging Face Transformers
+- Fine-Tuning Tools: PEFT, BitsAndBytes
-Interface: Streamlit
+- Interface: Streamlit

-**SetUp**
+---

+## Setup Instructions

 Ensure you have Pipenv installed.
 You can install it using: pip install pipenv